saremeskandary/unite-DeFi/docs/RESEARCH_LINKS.md

 ## 5. Technical Deep Dive

-- **[1inch Fusion Atomic Swap Protocol Whitepaper](https://1inch.io/fusion-atomic-swap-protocol-whitepaper.pdf)**: The official whitepaper explaining the architecture and security model of the Fusion+ cross-chain solution.
+- **[1inch Fusion+ Whitepaper](https://1inch.io/assets/1inch-fusion-plus.pdf?utm_source=chatgpt.com)**: The official whitepaper explaining the architecture and security model of the Fusion+ cross-chain solution.
 This is a critical read.
-- **[Cointelegraph Article on Fusion+](https://cointelegraph.com/news/1inch-releases-whitepaper-for-cross-chain-solution)**: Provides a high-level overview of the Fusion+ protocol and its significance.
-- **[1inch Blog Post on Fusion+](https://blog.1inch.io/1inch-releases-the-fusion-atomic-swap-protocol-whitepaper/)**: An official blog post from 1inch introducing the Fusion+ whitepaper and its key features.
+- **[ETHGlobal Workshop Video](https://www.youtube.com/watch?v=DKQJlzJuTqQ)**: Introduction to 1inch Fusion+ at the Unite DeFi hackathon.

 Here’s your **RESEARCH_LINKS.md** file, outlining the key technical resources and detailed breakdowns for **1inch Fusion** and **Fusion+** protocols: